sainnhe/khn/content/first-step/build-and-modify-the-linux-kernel.md

 We first make the init script executable, then we set the DNS resolver to google dns `8.8.8.8`.
 We also make two character devices for console and null output.
 Finally, we use `find`, `cpio` and `gzip` to generate a compressed cpio archive containing all the files in the current directory and its subdirectories.
 This archive is then saved as `initramfs.img` and made readable for all users.

-Now, switch to normal user and execute the following command to launch it:
+Now, switch to normal user and execute the following command to launch a virtual machine:

 {{< tabs items="x86_64,arm64" >}}